-North Park, PA (January 25, 2026) – A man died, and a woman was taken to the hospital after a single-vehicle accident in North Park on Saturday, January 24.
+North Park, PA (January 25, 2026) – A man died, and a woman was taken to the hospital after an accident in North Park on Saturday, January 24.
 The crash happened on Walter Road, where authorities were called to the scene and found a vehicle with two occupants inside.

 Investigators located a man and a woman in the vehicle when they arrived.
 Officials pronounced the man dead at the scene, and the woman was taken to the hospital for treatment.